ibm-cloud-docs/watsonxdata/sync_logs.md

 4. Select **Catalog type** as Apache Iceberg.
 5. Enter the catalog name.
 6. Click **Create** to create the storage.
-7. To pull the changed data in a storage bucket in {{site.data.keyword.lakehouse_short}}, go to the **Infrastructure manager** page, hover over the respective catalog and click Sync metadata.
+7. To pull the changed data in a storage bucket in {{site.data.keyword.lakehouse_short}}, go to the **Infrastructure manager** page, hover over the Apache Iceberg catalog and click Sync metadata.
 You can see three options to select the Mode and the corresponding possibility for metadata loss.
 8. The following are the three sync options:
 * **Register new objects only**: Schemas, tables, and metadata that are created by external applications since the last sync operations are added to this catalog.
 Existing schemas and tables in this catalog are not modified.
 * **Update existing objects only**: Schemas, tables, and metadata already present in this catalog are updated or deleted to match the current state found in the associated bucket.
 Any other schemas, tables, and metadata in the associated bucket are ignored.